wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 code, make sure no regressions are introduced.
 The last one is especially hard, since you don't know who downloaded the code and is using it somewhere.
 This is really bad about the Open Source: usage metrics are hard to get.
+You also can't break that code.

 In general however I find the maintainer job to have some charm, at the end of a day.
 Why?
 Because this is where I believe you shine as a software engineer.
 Taking care of the whole stack of issues and finding ways to manage them: this to me is the level of performance you should strive for.

-This is also where proper methods shine.
+This is also where proper methods excell.
 If you get emails and bug-reports, you'll find that unit test suite actually really helps.
 And it's nice to codifying your knowledge as tests.
 Got a bug report?
 Can reproduce it?
 Great.
 As a part of fixing it, put the unit test reproducing the problem first.